markuslamm/io.thesis/thesis-commons/README.md

 ### thesis-commons

-Common JSON utilities used by different project modules.
+Common artifacts used by different project modules.